How do you know if an account is real or fake?

 None of the same friends or contacts

 If the fake account is on a social network like Facebook, Instagram, or Twitter, look at their friend's list or who follows them.
 If you don't recognize anyone or share any of the same contacts, it is another indication of a fake account.

-Note: Many scammers are aware of this method of detecting a fake account and may have already sent out friend requests to all of your friends who may have already accepted the fake request.
+Scammers are aware of this method of detecting a fake account and may have already sent out friend requests to your friends who may have already accepted the fake request.

-Tip: If you determined that an account is a fake account let any of your friends who have accepted their friend request know that it is not a real account and that they should unfriend them.
+If you determined an account is fake, let any of your friends who accepted their friend request know that it's not a real account and that they should unfriend them.

 Read the person's profile